 CSHCN Status is determined using a validated instrument for identification of children with special health care needs as defined by the federal Maternal and Child Health Bureau.
 The CSHCN Screener asks whether a child currently experiences a health consequence and, if so, whether that specific health consequence is due to a medical, behavioral, or other type of health condition that has lasted, or is expected to last, 12 months or longer.
 For more information, email firstname.lastname@example.org.

-Required citation: Child and Adolescent Health Measurement Initiative.
+Citation: Child and Adolescent Health Measurement Initiative.
 2017 National Survey of Children’s Health (NSCH) data query.
-Data Resource Center for Child and Adolescent Health supported by Cooperative Agreement U59MC27866 from the U.S. Department of Health and Human Services, Health Resources and Services Administration’s Maternal and Child Health Bureau (HRSA MCHB).
-Retrieved [mm/dd/yy] from www.childhealthdata.org.
-CAHMI: www.cahmi.org.
+Data Resource Center for Child and Adolescent Health supported by the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).
+Retrieved [mm/dd/yy] from [www.childhealthdata.org].